 This was the first occasion on which a court in England has been called on to decide the sex of an individual (the technique of vagino-plasty had recently been invented).
-This case established features which establish a person’s sex, in English Law, which still stand, namely:
+This case established features which establish a person’s sex in English Law that still stand, namely:

-The judge and the medical experts considered the question of whether if these features are congruent, but psychological factors are ‘abnormal’ the person should be classified as cases of inter-sex.
+The judge and the medical experts considered the question of whether if these features are congruent but psychological factors are ‘abnormal’, the person should be classified as a case of inter-sex.
 Mr Justice Omerod decided not.

 Omerod J concluded:

 “The respondent has been shown to have XY chromosomes and, therefore, to be of male chromosomal sex; to have had testicles prior to the operation and, therefore, to be of male gonadal sex; to have had male external genitalia without any evidence of internal or external female sex organs and, therefore, to be of male genital sex; and psychologically to be a transsexual.”

 The court used the term “gender” as meaning the sex which someone is treated as by society, but said that while this could be used for some purposes, there were others, such as marriage, in this case, where sex matters.